MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/devkit-activation.md

 5. Go to [partner.microsoft.com/xboxactivate](https://partner.microsoft.com/xboxactivate).

-6. Sign in to Dev Center with your Dev Center account.
+6. Sign in to [Partner Center](https://partner.microsoft.com/dashboard) with your account credentials.

 7. Enter the activation code displayed in the Dev Mode Activation app.
 You have a limited number of activations associated with your account.
-After Developer Mode has been activated, Dev Center will indicate you have used one of the activations associated with your account.
+After Developer Mode has been activated, Partner Center will indicate you have used one of the activations associated with your account.

     ![Activation Step 8](images/activation-step-8-rs2.png)